pritaamm-404/Task-Tracker-A-Productivity-Companion/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please contact [trydaspritam@gmail.com].
+For any questions or feedback, please get in touch with trydaspritam@gmail.com.